-- Changing the use of a piece of land
+O Changing the use of a piece of land

-- Disturbing, removing or sampling soil

-Removing or replacing a fuel storage system
+O Removing or replacing a fuel storage system

-13. Assessment of Environmental Effects:
+12. Assessment of Environmental Effects:

 Every application for resource consent must be accompanied by an Assessment of Environmental Effects (AEE).
 This is a requirement of Schedule 4 of the Resource Management Act 1991 and an application can be rejected if an adequate AEE is not provided.
 The information in an AEE must be specified in sufficient detail to satisfy the purpose for which it is required.
 Your AEE may include additional information such as Written Approvals from adjoining property owners, or affected parties.